-This strategy is complete.
 On August 21, 2019, the Tooele City Council approved an ordinance enacting Chapter 7-14a addressing accessory dwelling units.
 This ordinance permits detached, attached and interior accessory dwelling units for properties that meet certain qualifications of lot size, setbacks, parking and so forth.
 Having the Accessory Dwelling Unit ordinance complete, Tooele City will now begin implementing this ordinance through the building permit process.
-In 2020, 2021 and 2022, the State Legislature mandated the removal of restrictions on ADU, and the Tooele City's ADU ordinance already complied with the mandates, except for reducing the minimum lot size for qualifying ADU lot to 6,000 square feet, which Tooele City did by ordinance amendment (see Ordinance 2021-08, approved May 5, 2021).
+In 2020, 2021 and 2022, the State Legislature mandated the removal of restrictions on ADU, and the Tooele City's ADU ordinance already complied with the mandates, except for reducing the minimum lot size for qualifying ADU lot to 6,000 square feet, which Tooele city did by ordinance amendment.
 The City's ADU ordinance aims to strike a public policy balance of allowing, even encouraging, ADUs without costly or overly burdensome regulations but also without unduly shifting economic burdens to the general populace.